 In Hagee's view, the End Times usher in a global struggle between the armies of good and evil in the battle of Armageddon, located in what is now a valley in Israel.
 Unlike most fundamentalists, Hagee predicts a specific imminent scenario.
 According to the BBC, in his 2006 book Jerusalem Countdown: A Warning to the World, Hagee argues that Russian and Arab armies will attack Israel and that God will step in to destroy them.
 This event will spur conflict between China and Satan's earthly agent in the End Times—the antichrist, who will be masquerading as the head of the European Union—over the fate of Israel, which in turn will lead to the second coming of Christ.

-Hagee is also an adherent of the Christian evangelical concept of "Rapture," an end-time prophecy which holds that godly Christians will be drawn away from the Earth while God punishes non-believers.
+Hagee is an adherent of the evangelical concept of "Rapture," an end-time prophecy which holds that godly Christians will be drawn away from the Earth while God punishes non-believers.
 Author Barbara Rossing has said that Rapture belief can lead to provocative encouragement of strife in the Middle East as a way to hasten the End Times fulfillment of prophecy.
-Hagee believes that Jesus would to return to the Temple Mount in Jerusalem once Jews have rebuilt the Temple of Solomon, which would require destroying Islamic shrines and mosques currently on that site.
+Hagee and many other believers in apocalyptic Christian prophecy support Israel's control of the ancient Holy Land because they expect Jesus to return to the Temple Mount in Jerusalem once Jews have rebuilt the Temple of Solomon—an act requiring the destruction of Islamic shrines and mosques currently on that site.

 Christians United For Israel